randees/SimpleStepFlutter-Clean/RENDER_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide shows how to prebuild your Flutter web app locally and deploy it to Render as a static site.
+This guide shows how to prebuild your Flutter web app locally and deploy it to Render. **Important**: For proper environment variable handling, you need to deploy as a **Web Service** (not Static Site) because Flutter web apps need runtime access to environment variables.

 ## Step 1: Prebuild the App Locally